esamattis/piler/README.md

 1. response.share()
 1. response.exec()

-Production mode concatenates 2-4 levels into a single request.
+Production mode concatenates 2-5 levels into a single request.
+Rest will be server as inline scripts.

 ### Settings